manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 To see with what routine and with what files a certain fits file  was created using an ESORex recipe look in the header the information with Python with the tag:  `fitsfile[0].header['*PRO REC*']`

+### Literature Review

+ Dr. Webb mentioned a study about the two population of CV for the particular cluster.
+Also look for the Hubble optical study after the Chandra paper done.
+Also search information for the distinction between CV and double degenerated.
+This can't be distinguished in X-Rays.

 #### Questions
 - [ ]  Process without ILLUM?